 Berlin iron consists of wires of sand-cast iron, often lacquered in black, which gives them an inky, matte finish.
 Characterized by large but finely-wrought designs that have a lacy or cobweb-like look, "it's also magnetic and cool to the touch," Stockhammer said.
 Sections are connected with loops or rings, never soldered, as the wires were too delicate (so be wary of a piece with obvious signs of soldering).
 Pieces may be stamped with the manufacturer's name (Geiss and Edward Schott were two of the best-known), and despite the lacquer, may show signs of rust.

 This type of jewelry was developed in Germany around 1800 and primarily made there, though also manufactured in France, Austria and what is now the Czech Republic.
 It first became popular as a patriotic symbol in 1813.
 As part of the Prussian war effort against Napoleon I, women were encouraged to exchange their articles of gold and precious stones for pieces made of iron (some of which were even inscribed "I gave gold for iron" in German).
-Jewelry in the early decades of the 19th century were made in Neoclassical or Georgian style (cameos, foliage, motifs from Greek or Roman mythology).
-In ensuing decades, iron jewelry was often used for mourning jewelry, and changed stylistically to reflect the current Gothic Revival tastes (pointy arches, trefoils, quatrefoils).Continue to 3 of 9 below.
+Jewelry in the early decades of the 19th century was made in Neoclassical or Georgian style (cameos, foliage, motifs from Greek or Roman mythology).
+In ensuing decades, iron jewelry was often used for mourning jewelry and changed stylistically to reflect the current Gothic Revival tastes (pointy arches, trefoils, quatrefoils).Continue to 3 of 9 below.

 03 of 09